xzhong86/MyMangaBook/README.md

   info.yaml contains the title and tags of the book.

  * Read the code to get more.
+   * server.rb : web server, and handle request from web page.
+   * web-erb/main.erb : main page to list all books.
+   * web-erb/view.erb : view page to view one book.
+   * web-erb/functions.rb : methods use in main/view pages.
  * Read the history to learn how it grow up.